 One thing I quickly learned while in the city is to look up.
 I was used to everything being at eye level, but here, you can find shops, cafes, and restaurants hidden inside apartment buildings, which really makes it feel like there is always something new to see.

 The city is divided into districts.
 If you’d like to be able to explore mainly by foot, I recommend you stay in District 1.
 This is the heart of the city and where most of the tourist attractions, like the Notre Dame Cathedral, bars, and restaurants are.

 Most expats choose to live in District 2, or Thao Dien to be more specific.
 Head to this neighborhood if you’re craving foreign food and someone who speaks your native language.
 As you imagined though, prices rise in this district compared to the others.

 13. Mekong Delta

-The Mekong Delta is a huge region that actually covers all of southern Vietnam, just south of HCMC.
+The Mekong Delta is a huge region that actually covers all of southern Vietnam.
 Just like the north of the country, the south is beautiful, but in a completely different way.